György Grozer

-György Grozer (born 27 November 1984), also known as Georg Grozer, is a German volleyball player of Hungarian origin, a member of the Germany men's national volleyball team and Italian club Vero Volley Monza, a bronze medalist of the 2014 World Championship, two–time German Champion (2009, 2010), Polish Champion (2012), Russian Champion (2013), Chinese Champion (2017).
+György Grozer (born 27 November 1984), also known as Georg Grozer, is a German professional volleyball player of Hungarian origin who plays as an opposite spiker for Aluron CMC Warta Zawiercie and the Germany national team.

 Personal life

 Grozer was born in Budapest, Hungary.
-His father György Grozer Senior is a former volleyball player and coach.
-With his first wife Violetta he has two daughters - Leana (born 2007) and Loreen (born 2010).
+His father, György Grozer Senior is a former volleyball player and coach.
+With his first wife Violetta he has two daughters – Leana (born 2007) and Loreen (born 2010).

 Career

-Clubs
+Club

 He was crowned national champion on two occasions, in 2009 and 2010, while playing for VfB Friedrichshafen.
 After moving to the Polish league he was Polish champion in his second season (2011/2012) with Asseco Resovia Rzeszów.
 He then moved to Belgorod where, in the early stages of the season, he played a major role in the team's success in the Russian championship and in the National Cup of Russia.

 This season he won the Super Cup and the National Cup in Russia, and was crowned the top club team in Europe with Belgorod.
 In 2017 Grozer back to Russia Super League join to Lokomotiv Novosibirsk.